 If you really want to be better at something, ask yourself if you are willing to take responsibility, put in effort, get help, and do what needs to be done without letting fear stop you.

 When I come across students who cheat on tests, I’m reminded of the fixed mindset.
 Those who cheat on tests are results-oriented.
-They aren’t interested in learning or improving or engaging with the material that is being taught.
+They aren’t focused on learning or improving or engaging with the material that is being taught.
 They are more concerned with looking good and getting a high test score than they are with learning.